GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy)
 (formerly feature policy)** violation reports may be supported by default in the future.
 Right now, they're experimental.
-One example situation where such reports would be
-generated: if your site has a permission policy to prevent microphone usage, and a script is requesting audio input.
+One example situation where such reports would be generated is if your site has a permission policy to prevent microphone usage, and a script is requesting audio input.

 {% endAside %}